 There is a taxi stand just as you would exit the terminal building.
 Normally the ride would cost around 2 USD to the main square.

-It is easier to get to the center of the city by foot.
+It is easier to get to the centre of the city by foot.
 It normally takes 25-30 minutes.
-Walk through Avenida España until you reach Avenida Huayna Capac, turn left on Avenida Huyayna Capac until you get to Simon Bolivar which would be on your right.
+Walk through Avenida España until you reach Avenida Huayna Capac, turn left on Avenida Huayna Capac until you get to Simon Bolivar which would be on your right.
 Once you cross 7 blocks on the Simon Bolivar you would be on main square “Parque Calderon”.